pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 <!-- md:enterprise -->

-If you are using pretix Enterprise and have access to an admin account, you have to make the "Presale SAML Authentication" plugin available for your organizer account.
-Click the :btn-icon:fa3-id-card: Admin mode: button.
+If you are using pretix Enterprise, then there is no restriction on the plugin.
+You can enable "Presale SAML Authentication" like any other plugin.

-Navigate to :navpath:Your organizer: → :fa3-wrench: Settings: and open the :btn:General: tab.
+Navigate to :navpath:Your organizer: → :fa3-wrench: Settings → Plugins:.
+Open the :btn:Integrations: tab.
-Under "Allow usage of restricted plugins", check the box next to "Presale SAML Authentication" and click the :btn:Save: button.
+Look for the "Presale SAML Authentication" plugin in the list.
-The button ":fa3-key: SAML" will now appear under the organizer settings in the sidebar menu.
+If it is active, it will have a green "Active" tag and a white "Disable" button.
+If it is not active, the tag will be missing and it will have a purple Enable button.

+Verify that the plugin is active.
+If the plugin is active, then, in the sidebar menu, under the organizer settings, there will be an entry labeled ":fa3-key: SAML".

 Repeat these steps for every organizer account with which you want to use SAML authentication.

-If you are using pretix Enterprise but do not have access to an admin account, ask someone with access to an admin account to perform these steps for you.

 ### Setting up the SP